-4 Quizzes
+Quizzes

 Most weeks there will be at least 1 quiz on the material covered in the lectures.
 The quiz questions will usually be based on homework questions or problems discussed in class.
+There will be no make-up quizzes, however, each student's lowest quiz score will be dropped.
 Make sure you do the homework, so you can do well on the quizzes!

-5 Tests
+Tests

-There will be two midterm tests set in class time, in addition to the final exam.
+There will be two midterm tests set in class time, in addition to the final exam, and there will be no make-up tests.
 In order to do well on the tests, read the textbook, and do the homework problems.